-Régis Mulot joined Ipsen Pharma, in March 2018, as Executive Vice President, Chief Human Resources Officer
+Régis Mulot joined Ipsen in March 2018 as Executive Vice President, Chief Human Resources Officer.

-Régis Mulot joins Ipsen from Staples Inc., the global specialty retail and e-commerce company, where he served as Executive Vice-President, Chief Human Resources Officer, leading a global team of over 600 professionals.
-Prior to his career with Staples (2009-18), Mr Mulot held HR leadership positions with Levi Strauss & Co (2002-08) and the technology start-up Broadnet Europe (2000-02), following earlier roles at GTECH Corporation (1994-2000), International Post Corporation (1991-94) and Chronopost SA (1989-91).
+Prior to joining Ipsen, Régis served as Executive Vice President, Chief Human Resources Officer at Staples Inc., the global specialty retail and e-commerce company and led a global team of over 600 professionals.
+Prior to his career with Staples (2009-18), Régis held HR leadership positions with Levi Strauss & Co (2002-08) and the technology start-up Broadnet Europe (2000-02), following earlier roles at GTECH Corporation (1994-2000), International Post Corporation (1991-94) and Chronopost SA (1989-91).

-Mr Mulot served on the Board of Trustees, Simmons College (Boston M.A.); is Past Chairman of the Business Advisory Committee of the Simmons School of Management 2014-2017; Founder and former chair of the French-American HR Forum since 2016-2018.
-He has been Co-chair of the Boston CHRO (Chief Human Resources Officers) Leadership summit between 2014 and 2018, and is a Gartner CHRO Leadership Board member since 2017.
+Régis served on the Board of Trustees, Simmons College (Boston, MA, USA); is Past Chairman of the Business Advisory Committee of the Simmons School of Management 2014-2017; Founder and former chair of the French-American HR Forum since 2016-2018.
+He has been co-chair of the Boston CHRO (Chief Human Resources Officers) Leadership summit between 2014 and 2018 and is a Gartner CHRO Leadership Board member since 2017.

-Mr Mulot holds a DESS Entreprises Publiques (Master in Public Administration) from Paris XI-Sud in partnership with Paris IX-Dauphine and Institut International d’Administration Publique (IIAP).
-He also holds a Maîtrise Droit Public (Bachelor of Law) from Paris II–Panthéon-Assas, and is a Beta Gamma Sigma honoree from the Simmons College Chapter.
+Régis holds a DESS Entreprises Publiques (Master in Public Administration) from Paris XI-Sud in partnership with Paris IX-Dauphine and Institut International d’Administration Publique (IIAP).
+He also holds a Maîtrise Droit Public (Bachelor of Law) from Paris II–Panthéon-Assas and is a Beta Gamma Sigma honoree from the Simmons College Chapter.

 Executive Vice President,

-Dr Aidan Murphy was appointed Executive Vice-President, Technical Operations, effective 1st January 2018.
-Dr Murphy has more than 25 years experience in the pharmaceutical and biotechnology industry, and since joining Ipsen in 2006 has held a number of manufacturing leadership roles in many countries.
+Aidan has more than 25 years’ experience in the pharmaceutical and biotechnology industry, and since joining Ipsen in 2006 has held several manufacturing leadership roles across the globe.

-Since 2014 Dr Murphy has held the position of Senior Vice President Biologics Development and Manufacturing at Ipsen.
-Also during his tenure at Ipsen, he has led the manufacturing sites of Tianjin (China), Dublin (Ireland), and Wrexham (UK) and occupied global roles as SVP CMC (Chemistry, Manufacturing, and Controls) Development & Engineering and Head of Specialty Care Manufacturing.
-He holds a PhD in organic chemistry from Trinity College, Dublin.
+Prior to his current role, Aidan was Senior Vice President, Biologics Development and Manufacturing, and has also led Ipsen’s manufacturing sites in Tianjin (China), Dublin (Ireland), and Wrexham (UK) and occupied global roles as SVP CMC (Chemistry, Manufacturing, and Controls) Development & Engineering and Head of Specialty Care Manufacturing.
+He holds a Ph.D. in organic chemistry from Trinity College, Dublin.

 Executive Vice President,